-We first provide an overview of the three main approaches (impartial mechanisms, audits, and incentives) used to encourage truthfulness and discourage the manipulation of peer mechanisms.
+We provide an overview of the three main approaches (audits, rewards, and impartial mechanisms) used to encourage truthfulness and discourage the manipulation of peer mechanisms.
 We also highlight the range of techniques used to implement each approach.
 The three approaches are not mutually exclusive.
 A single peer mechanism could use all three.